HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 IDs with date issued, expiration date, or validity periods will contain this metadata when available.

+&emsp;&emsp;

 ### Enterprise Identifier Workflow Example

 Patient provides their identifier(s) to a healthcare organization at registration and/or check-in, and the identifier(s) is/are then associated with the patient’s record.
 As an alternative to such an in-person binding to the record, patient rosters could be shared that describe how to associate each patient medical record number and insurance identifier pairing, for example, to manage identities at scale.

+&emsp;&emsp;

 ### Miscellaneous Established Identifiers

 Absent a Digital Identifier or Enterprise Identifier as described above, other good identifiers are of particularly good use in best practice person matching, for example:

-Social Security Numbers/Last 4
+- Social Security Numbers/Last 4

-Driver's License Numbers
+- Driver's License Numbers

-Military ID Numbers
+- Military ID Numbers

-Passport Numbers
+- Passport Numbers

-Individual National Provider Identifier
+- Individual National Provider Identifier

 ### Miscellaneous Identifier Workflow Example